Home Insurance FAQs

 What is the difference between Boiler Emergency Cover and Home Emergency Cover?

-Can I get my own quotes so I can use my own tradesperson?
+Can I contact my own tradesperson?

 Am I covered for other full repairs?